 - Concept of Ratio.

-- Introduction to speed and problems based on speed, time and distance.
+- Idea of speed and simple daily life problems related to speed, time and distance.

 - Introduction to constants, variable and unknown through patterns through appropriate word problems and generalisations